axios/axios/README.md

 When using `catch`, or passing a [rejection callback](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/then) as second parameter of `then`, the response will be available through the `error` object as explained in the [Handling Errors](#handling-errors) section.

-## Config Defaults
+## Configuration Defaults

-You can specify config defaults that will be applied to every request.
+You can specify configuration defaults that will be applied to every request.

 ### Global axios defaults